February 21, 2017

 That concludes my explanation of today’s security camera features.
 In my next article on this subject, I’ll discuss DVR and NVR recording technologies available today.

 Do you have questions about your current security system setup?
-Contact Patrick Shay at email@example.com or visit the NSSF Retail Security website.
-Remember, too, that NSSF has a company it works with that provides discounts on security camera and burglary alarm systems to NSSF Members.
+Contact John McNamara NSSF Sr. Director, Retailer Services at firstname.lastname@example.org or visit the NSSF Retail Security website.
+Remember, too, that NSSF has a company it works with that provides discounts on security cameras and burglar alarm systems to NSSF Members.
 To learn more, log in the Members-only side of www.nssf.org and view your available Affinity Member Benefit Partners.

 John Bocker is an NSSF Security Consultant Team Member and the Managing Director at JB Group, LLC, based in Denver, Colorado.
 JB Group specializes in providing businesses with security, firearms, risk management and integrity advisement.
 Visit www.jbgroupco.com or call (720) 514-0609 for more information.